Skip to content

 Case Studies of Smart Diplomatic Design

-• Netherlands Embassy in Addis Ababa: Integrates smart water and energy systems, emphasizing resilience.
+• Netherlands Embassy in Addis Ababa: Integrates renewable energy and water systems for operational resilience.

-• Future German Missions: Testing digital twins (virtual building models) for predictive maintenance and crisis response.
+• Future German Missions: Experiment with digital twins for predictive maintenance and adaptive safety.

 Table 2: Case Studies of Smart Diplomatic Architecture